Notices

 • Important Notice: Lecture and Labs change to Online Mode – Tuesday, 1st July

-Posted by Isura Bamunusinghe Arachchige 15 days ago, last modified 15 days ago.
+Posted by Isura Bamunusinghe Arachchige about a month ago, last modified about a month ago.

 Due to the severe weather forecast for Tuesday, 1st July , all in-person labs, lectures, and consultations will be held online.
 This change is to ensure the safety of all students by avoiding travel to campus.